msfs11/itsm/HR/Onboarding.md

-Having a structured onboarding process is important because it helps new employees acclimate to their role, the company's culture, and what the company has to offer.
+Having a structured onboarding process is important because it helps new employees get used to their role, the company's culture, and what the company has to offer.
 It also improves employee productivity and efficiency, increases retention, and sets the stage for long-term success within the organization.

 # Preboarding
 Prepare open documentation about the company so the new employee can learn about the company.